mpenet/alia/docs/intro.md

 (def statement (alia/prepare "SELECT * FROM foo WHERE foo=?
 AND bar=?;"))
 ```

-Again prepare exects a session as first parameter if you havent set it globally or wrapped the call with `with-session`.
+Again prepare expects a session as first parameter if you havent set
+it globally or wrapped the call with `with-session`.

 To bind values prior  to execution: